Candace Parker: High school career

 Like her older brother Anthony Parker, she attended Naperville Central High School in Naperville, Illinois.
 Parker led her high school basketball team to Class AA state titles in 2003 and 2004, and compiled a school-record 2,768 points (22.9 points per game) and 1,592 rebounds (13.2 rebounds per game) while starting 119 of the 121 games in which she played.

 She is the only two-time award winner of the USA Today High School Player of the Year, winning the award in 2003 and 2004.
-Parker also won the Naismith Prep Player of the Year Award and Gatorade Female Basketball Player of the Year Award in 2003 and 2004.
+Parker also won the Naismith Prep Player of the Year Award and Gatorade Female Basketball Player of the Year Award in 2002 and 2003.
 In 2004, she was named Gatorade Female Athlete of the Year, WBCA All-American and McDonald's All-American.
 She participated in the 2004 WCBA All-America Game where she scored nine points.
-She was also a consensus pick as player of the year in Illinois in 2002, 2003, and 2004, and was a four-year member of the All-State first team.
+She was also selected as the 'Ms. Basketball' player of the year in Illinois in 2002, 2003, and 2004, and was a four-year member of the Illinois Basketball Coaches Association All-State first team.

 On December 27, 2001, Parker dunked for the first time in competition as a 15-year-old sophomore at Naperville Central High School.
 This is believed to be the first slam dunk by a female athlete in Illinois.
 On March 29, 2004, Parker won the slam dunk contest at McDonald's All-American Game, becoming the first woman to win the event and beating the likes of Josh Smith and J. R. Smith.

 On November 11, 2003, during her senior year, Parker announced her commitment to Tennessee on ESPNEWS, becoming the first women's player to announce the oral commitment live on the network.

 In August 2004, Parker led the undefeated USA Junior World Championship team to a gold medal with 16.6 points and 8.8 rebounds per game.
 While training, Parker had a relapse of knee pain and was required to undergo surgery both the lateral meniscus and the lateral articular cartilage in her left knee.

 She wears the number 3 on her jersey to honor former NBA player Allen Iverson who encouraged her during her high school career.